snaqvi1990/naqvilab/blog/index.md

 {% include section.html %}

 ## Postdoctoral fellows
-Please <a href="mailto:sahin.naqvi@gmail.com">email Sahin</a> with your overarching scientific interests, research areas in the Naqvi lab that you are interested in pursuing, and a brief summary of your graduate research.
+Please <a href="mailto:sahin.naqvi@gmail.com">email Sahin</a> with your overarching scientific interests, research areas in the Naqvi Lab that you are interested in pursuing, and a brief summary of your graduate research.
 Please include your CV as well as names and contact information for three references.
 {% include section.html %}

 ## Graduate students